Septias/deltachat_presentation/contentpile/email_to_p2p.md

 - Be a nice messanger that feels similar to others
 - Share QR and end up in a group
 - How to really think about email in DC context
-- "We declined for the simple reason that delta Chat developrs have no access to user data whatsoever"
+- "We declined for the simple reason that delta Chat developers have no access to user data whatsoever"
 - Very cheap email traffic in cuba
 - Replacing billionairish platforms with ZIP files
 - No IO with the world (xdcs)
 - webxdc.org/apps/
 - Realtime editors
-- Perfect forward secrecy
+- Perfect forward secrecy (Iroh?)
 - xmpp, chogram, monocles
 - Shopping list
-- webxdc apps are open source
+- Webxdc apps are open source
 - No accounts / login
 - Authentication by default (no real identities though)
 - No metadata
 - Easier on all sides
-- Chatmail servers, Iroh relays, push notification servers
+- Chatmail servers, Iroh relays, Push notification servers
 - Block 500